 Can I give myself a body brushing?

 You sure can!
-All you need is a bristled brush made of natural hairs (we like this one from Wholesome Beauty!) that you can gently (or vigorously, depending on your tolerance!) stroke over your skin.
+All you need is a bristled brush made of natural hairs that you can gently (or vigorously, depending on your tolerance!) stroke over your skin.
 You can use the brush by itself or spritz a bit of your favorite body oil on the brush.
 You want to start at your feet and brush upwards, towards the heart.
 When you reach your arms, you again want to brush towards the heart, so begin at your hands and work upwards to the shoulders.
 Most methods recommend brushing the stomach in a counterclockwise circle to mimic the methods of abdominal massage.
 The whole process kind of makes you feel like a really well cared for horse… in the best way possible, of course!

 If you have extra sensitive skin, you don’t have to miss out on the exfoliating fun.
 Instead, swap out the body brush for a washcloth and go to town!